Peak District Walk

 Walk Route Description

-This Peak District walk starts from the small quarry just outside Hayfield (grid ref SK047868) where the famous Kinder Trespass started (See walk 1174).
-Leaving the car park head north east up the lane to reach the main gates of the Kinder Reservoir.
+This walk to Kinder Downfall starts from the quarry on the road from Hayfield to the Kinder Reservoir (grid ref SK047868).
+This quarry was a very significant place in the annals of hill walking as it was here that the mass trespass onto Kinder Scout started on 24th April 1932.
+Details of this momentous event is remembered on a brass plaque affixed to the quarry face.
+Leaving the car park head northeast up the lane to reach the main gates of the Kinder Reservoir.
 Then take the footpath that climbs along the northern side of the reservoir with a good view of Kinder Downfall across the water.

-Keep to the main path that follows the plateau edge - the walking is easy and the rocky defile of Kinder Downfall is reached quickly.
+Keep to the main path that follows the plateau edge - the walking is easy, and the rocky defile of Kinder Downfall is reached quickly.
 Don't be disappointed if there is little water cascading off the plateau as it is only on rare occasions when there is a dramatic amount of water present.
+On windy days much of the water is blown away and you might find yourself subject to an unscripted drenching.
 With plenty of shelter behind rocks, it is a good place to linger even on a cold and windy day.

 Turn south to follow the edge keeping to the main path, which avoids most of the bad peat groughs.
 The trig point of Kinder Low is reached and from here it is better to continue past Edale Rocks to reach the col (spot height 533) where the Pennine Way comes up from Edale.
 Turn right (west) to pass the ancient Edale Cross and head down Oaken Clough.